5th Annual Black Tie Fundraiser

 6:00p – 1:00a

 We’re mixing it up at this year’s black tie fundraiser!
-Our official theme is a Masquerade Ball and our official color for this year is mushroom.
+Our official theme is a Masquerade Ball and our official color for this year is silver.
 Dress it up in your formal ware or explore your mysterious side and wear a mask.

 Tickets can be purchased online at the bottom of this page.
 You can select your specific seat from the seating chart; however, the system will automatically assign you the best seat(s) in the house based on the stage area.
 You must be 21+ to purchase tickets to the 100 Men Who Cook™ Black Tie Fundraiser.